Construction and the Built Environment

 Carpentry and Joinery, Apprenticeship

-The Carpentry and Joinery Level 3 Apprenticeship will help take your on-the-job skills to an advanced level.
-You’ll work alongside an experienced tradesperson to develop your new skills and attend College one day a week to learn the theoretical side of your trade.
+This Apprenticeship will help take your on-the-job skills to an advanced level.
+You will work alongside an experienced tradesperson to develop your new skills and attend College one day a week to learn the theoretical side of your trade.

-You’ll learn the complex aspects of site work or joinery, including complex roofing geometry and site operations.
-In addition to the main units, you’ll be assessed on how you operate in a work environment, including maintaining a safe, clean, working environment and communicating with others.
+You will learn the complex aspects of site work or joinery, including complex roofing geometry and site operations.
+In addition to the main units, you will be assessed on how you operate in a work environment, including maintaining a safe, clean, working environment and communicating with others.

 How will I be assessed?

 The end-point assessment consists of two key elements.
-The knowledge assessment consists of 35 questions designed to assess your understanding of the specific knowledge and behavioural requirements, while the a practical assessment is a skills test.
+The knowledge assessment consists of 40 questions designed to assess your understanding of the specific knowledge and behavioural requirements, while the practical assessment is a skills test.

 What could I do after this course?

 You could become a construction site manager, a carpenter with advanced skills, or you could set up your own carpentry business.
-You can also increase your skills by applying to join the HNC in Construction and the Built Environment (Construction) at University Centre Weston.
+You can also increase your skills by applying to join the HNC in Construction and the Built Environment (Construction) at University.
+Upon completion you are then eligible to apply for the Gold advanced craft CSCS card required to work on large construction projects.

 You’ll need to have completed a Level 2 Carpentry and Joinery Apprenticeship and be in relevant employment, but we can help you find this.